rujvimehendre/hello-world/README.md

 # hello-world
-This is my first repository on GitHub
+This is my first repository on GitHub.
-Hello, this is Rujvi and this my first repository on GitHub
+Hello, this is Rujvi.
+I am majoring in Computer Engineering at UC-San Diego.